 Read more about how to find and use these eCredits and vouchers

 The waivers mean you can change your trip for free or cancel your eligible trip and get a voucher for the value of your ticket.
 In this case, a voucher is good for a year from the issue date.
 You may still have to pay a fare difference if you change to a more expensive flight.

 “From offering change-fee waivers for impacted and upcoming travel to supporting social distancing on board, Delta is committed to taking steps to ensure we’re protecting customers during the COVID-19 pandemic,” Delta said in a statement.

 See how other major airlines in the U.S. and abroad are giving travelers more flexibility.

 With Delta, those fees are typically at least $200 on international flights – and often much more.
 You generally have to pay $150 to cancel an award ticket to get your SkyMiles back.

 Delta was quick to come out with the most generous policy we’ve seen from U.S. airlines to give travelers more flexibility.
-While it’s not as simple as it may seem, you should still be able to change or cancel your flights without getting charged.
+Along with other airlines, Delta continues extending these flexible cancellation policies.

 Lead photo courtesy of Chris Lundberg via Flickr.